Home / Transformers /

-In order for an auto transformer to work properly, both winding should have the same winding sense.
+In order for an autotransformer to work properly, both windings should have the same winding sense.
 The transformation ratio of this transformer is close to “1”.

 Step-down autotransformer